The LifeFlight Advantage

 Vanderbilt LifeFlight has transported more than 45,000 patients since it began in 1984.
-It provides service via nine helicopters (eight bases and one helicopter serves as backup), one fixed wing aircraft (airplane) and 14 ground ambulances.
-It has kept an accident-free safety record since its inception in 1984.
+It provides service via nine helicopters (eight bases and one helicopter serves as backup), one fixed-wing aircraft (airplane) , and 28 ground ambulances.
 LifeFlight will transport a patient to any medically appropriate hospital.

 All air operations are provided by Air Methods Corporation.
 All medical services are provided by Vanderbilt University Medical Center.

 Vanderbilt LifeFlight is accredited by the Commission on Accreditation of Medical Trauma Systems (CAMTS).
-LifeFlight transports to any medically appropriate hospital and has immediate access to the region's only Level I Trauma Center, Burn Center and Children's Hospital, all at Vanderbilt.
+LifeFlight transports to any medically appropriate hospital and has immediate access to Level I Trauma Center, Burn Center and Children's Hospital, all at Vanderbilt.

 LifeFlight is a key part of a trauma system that includes pre-hospital care, definitive care, rehabilitation and injury prevention.

 No Membership Required

-Vanderbilt LifeFlight is part of the Air Methods nationwide family, and does not require a membership to utilize its services.
-LifeFlight will transport to any medically appropriate hospital.
+Vanderbilt LifeFlight is part of the Air Methods nationwide family and does not require a membership to utilize its services.
+LifeFlight will transport you to any medically appropriate hospital.
 You can read more about Air Methods and why "no membership is required" here.

-Our helicopters carry either a nurse/MD, nurse practitioner/CCP, nurse/nurse or a nurse/critical care paramedic team.
+When Vanderbilt LifeFlight takes off for a call we are equipped with a specialized team of two highly trained clinicians consisting of physicians, nurse practitioners, critical care nurses and critical care paramedics.
 More than 25% of the LifeFlight Staff are credentialed as a physician or nurse practitioner.
-All RN helicopter crew members are dual licensed with both RN and EMT-P or EMT multi-state licenses.
-Continuing education and continuous quality improvement are required for flight crew members.
+All RN helicopter crew members are dual licensed with both RN and EMT-P. Continuing education and continuous quality improvement are required for flight crew members.

-Many LifeFlight crew members offer safety and/or clinical classes for EMS and other medical communities.
+LifeFlight offers safety and/or clinical classes for EMS and other medical communities.
 Classes may also be customized to the needs of your particular organization.

 LifeFlight training covers all clinical areas of care, including the adult and pediatric emergency department, Coronary Care Unit, Trauma Center, Burn Center, Neuro ICU, Pediatric ICU, emergency obstetrics and respiratory care.